SHTOOLS/SHTOOLS/src/fdoc/shmtcouplingmatrix.md

 # Description

-`SHMTCouplingMatrix` returns the multitaper coupling matrix that relates the global power spectrum (assumed to be stationary) to the expectation of the localized multitaper spectrum.
+`SHMTCouplingMatrix` returns the multitaper coupling matrix that relates the expectation of the localized multitaper spectrum to the expectation of the global power spectrum of the function (assumed to be stationary).
 This is given by eqs 4.5 and 4.6 in Wieczorek and Simons (2007):

 `< S_{Phi Phi}^(mt) > = M^(mt) S_{ff}`